Yura52/delu/other/OVERVIEW.md

 ## Introduction
 The document is a high-level overview of Zero.
-It covers some modules, classes and functions in the comfortable-to-read order.
+It covers some modules, classes and functions in a comfortable-to-read order.
 Pay attention to both code and comments.
 For fully working examples, see [examples](../examples).

 Enjoy!